-- 1. After warming up the engine, wait a few minutes for the oil to settle. - With the vehicle on a level surface, hold it upright for an accurate reading. - Check the oil level through the check window located at the bottom of the left-side of the crankcase.
+- 1. After warming up the engine, wait a few minutes for the oil level to settle for an accurate reading. - With the vehicle on a level surface, hold it upright for an accurate reading. - Check the oil level through the check window located at the bottom of the left-side of the crankcase.